Want to write for the Halifax Media co-op? Here’s what you should know.

 We're looking for stories that:

-- Are based in, or affect primarily, the HRM.
+- Are based in, or affect primarily, Nova Scotia and the Maritimes

 - Focus on the grassroots.
 In other words: stories that emphasize the interests of those most affected by policies and events, rather than those with the most power and influence.